samjbaker/Group-Web-Project/report/Evaluation.md

 - Attempting to emulate the 'seamless' experience of real social media sites by sharpening up our design.
 - Highlighting the fact box to differentiate it from the regular posts.

 Once we had a working prototype that fulfilled the criteria for our minimum viable product, we were able to conduct an evaluative questionnaire about the design.
-At the beginning of the project we established a number of success criteria, and this questionnaire was designed to straightforwardly evaluate how well we had accomplished these aims.
+At the beginning of the project, we established a number of success criteria, and this questionnaire was designed to straightforwardly evaluate how well we had accomplished these aims.
 The success criterion that related to design was:

 > **Aesthetically Pleasing: Our product will implement our designs effectively.** The prototype will execute the designs in such a way that it facilitates playful interaction and enables us to effectively impart our message to users.